GenoML/old_genoml_site/docs/quick-start.md

 title: Quick start
 ---

-Here are some quick get started exmaples, please checkout the documents for full usage.
+Here are some quick "get started" exmaples, please checkout the additional options and details in the (usage)[https://genoml.github.io/docs/usage] and (CLI)[https://genoml.github.io/docs/cli] links.
+As a note, when getting used to new software, including the ```-v``` or ```-vvv``` flags at the end of a line of code may help with debugging etc.

 ## Install
 ~~~~